mmatteo-hub/RT1_Assignment1/README.md

     	else: # it means a token has been detected return dist, rot_y # in this case, the function return are the distance, the rotation of the token
 ```
-It is shown how the robot sees in the following picture:
+It is shown how the robot sees and looks for silver token in the following picture:

 ![robot_silver](https://user-images.githubusercontent.com/62358773/140338406-7628e8db-2fa5-437b-969b-8dbcea5e6a3a.jpg)